The Topo50 map series provides topographic mapping for the New Zealand mainland and Chatham Islands at 1:50,000 scale.

 - the New Zealand Geodetic Datum 2000 (NZGD2000) – the coordinates of longitude and latitude

 - the New Zealand Transverse Mercator 2000 (NZTM2000) projection – this is what enables the curved mathematical surface approximating the Earth to be represented on a flat sheet of paper.

-For the Chatham Islands we use:
+To produce our Topo50 maps of the Chatham Islands we use:

 - the Chatham Islands Transverse Mercator 2000 (CITM2000) projection.

 The sheet index shows you the areas covered by each map sheet, and their name and sheet code so that you can find and download the map you need.

 Printed paper maps

 Use our search tool to locate your nearest map retailer where you can purchase paper maps.

 Download a digital Topo50 map with Map Chooser